How to Fix Zone not recognizing cookware on Samsung NE63BB871112AA (Induction Range)

 How Much Does This Repair Cost?

-For DIY repair, expect to spend roughly $45–$120 on a replacement induction coil board or related components for this model.
-A professional repair typically runs $180–$320 including labor.
-Given that parts are reasonably accessible on this range, a confident DIYer can save over $150 easily.
+For a DIY repair, expect to spend around $45–$120 on a replacement induction coil board or related components for this model.
+If you go the professional route, it typically costs between $180–$320, including labor.
+Since parts are reasonably accessible for this range, a confident DIYer can save over $150 with a little elbow grease.

 Recommended Products